johnwarden/atproto-labeler-service/README.md

 ### Manual Labeling

-The API supports applying labels to posts with an optional label parameter:
+The API supports applying labels to posts with optional label and neg parameters:

 - **Without label parameter**: Uses the first label defined in `labels.json` (default behavior)
 - **With label parameter**: Uses the specified label if it exists in `labels.json`
+- **With neg=true**: Creates a negative label that removes/negates a previous instance of the same label
 - **Invalid label**: Returns error with list of available labels

 ```bash